Genealogies under logistic growth: Introduction

 \subsection{Main results}

-In our setting, we describe the genealogy of the population by the ancestral partition process \(\Pi^K\) as follows. \begin{definition}[Ancestral partition process] Let \(r_K\) be either \(K, K^{\alpha-1}\) or \(1\) according to the time rescaling of Theorem \ref{Thm:raphael}.
+In our setting, we describe the genealogy of the population by the ancestral partition process \(\Pi^K\) as follows. \begin{definition}[Ancestral partition process, spatial ancestral partition process] Let \(r_K\) be either \(K, K^{\alpha-1}\) or \(1\) according to the time rescaling of Theorem \ref{Thm:raphael}.
 Sample \(k\) individuals uniformly at random without replacement from \(\nu^K(r_KT)\).
 If there are not enough individuals to sample make an arbitrary choice: the probability of this is vanishing as \(K \to \infty\).
-Define an equivalence relation \(\sim_{t, K}\) on \([k]\) by declaring \(i \sim_{t, K} j\) if samples \(i\) and \(j\) share a common ancestor at time \(r_KT - t\).
-For each \(t \in [0, r_KT]\), let \(\Pi^{K}(t)\) be the partition of \([k]\) induced by \(\sim_{t, K}\). \end{definition} Note that \(\Pi^K\) depends on the choice of \(k\), we suppress this to avoid cluttering the notation.
-At birth times, interpret `ancestor at time \(t\)' in the manner that makes \(\Pi^K\) c\`adl\`ag.
+Define an equivalence relation \(\sim_{t, K}\) on \([k]\) by declaring \(i \sim_{t, K} j\) if samples \(i\) and \(j\) share a common ancestor at time \(r_KT - t\) (interpreting this in the manner that makes \(\Pi_t\) c\`adl\`ag).
+For each \(t \in [0, r_KT]\), let \(\Pi^{K}(t)\) be the partition of \([k]\) induced by \(\sim_{t, K}\).
+Further, as appropriate we denote \(\mathbf{X}^K_t:\Pi^K_t \to E\) the map assigning each block the location of its ancestor at time \(r_KT-t\), modified such that \(\mathbf{X}^K\) has c\`adl\`ag paths. \end{definition} Note that \(\Pi^K\) depends on the choice of \(k\), we suppress this to avoid cluttering the notation.
 Also note that \(\Pi^K(t)\) is defined for \(t \in [0, r_KT]\).
 The following is our main result, showing in each of the cases of Theorem \ref{Thm:raphael} that the genealogy \((\Pi^K(r_{K}t), t\in[0, T])\) converges to the corresponding \(\Lambda\)-coalescent.